 Wrongful death claims can be brought by only those recognized as potential beneficiaries.
 The claim is made by the personal representative on behalf of the wrongful death victim’s beneficiaries.
 Only a few people are eligible to receive compensation under the South Carolina Code of Laws §15-51-20 for wrongful deaths:

-- The surviving spouse and children
+- The surviving spouse and children.

-- The parents, in the absence of a surviving spouse or children
+- The parents, in the absence of a surviving spouse or children.

-- In the absence of a surviving spouse, children, or parents, the decedent’s heirs
+- In the absence of a surviving spouse, children, or parents, the decedent’s heirs.

 It is crucial to realize that children born outside of marriage have the same legal rights in a wrongful death lawsuit in South Carolina as children born in a marriage.
-A Charleston wrongful death lawyer can clarify the criteria of beneficiaries if additional concerns apply.
+A Charleston wrongful death attorney can clarify the criteria of beneficiaries if additional concerns apply.
 If you are not sure you qualify, reach out for a free consultation to discuss the opportunities available to you.

 Amounts Survivors Can Recover from Wrongful Death Cases